 Early Life

-María Asunción Aramburuzabala Larregui was born on May 2, 1963, in Mexico City, Mexico.
-She is the granddaughter of Félix Aramburuzabala Lazcano-Iturburu, who co-founded Grupo Modelo in 1925.
-Her father, Pablo Aramburuzabala Ocaranza, was the Executive Vice President of Grupo Modelo.
-Aramburuzabala graduated from the Instituto Tecnológico Autónomo de México (ITAM) with a degree in accounting.
-She later earned an MBA from Harvard Business School.
+María Asunción Aramburuzabala Larregui was born in Mexico City on May 2, 1963.
+She is the granddaughter of Félix Aramburuzabala Lazcano-Iturburu, a Spanish Basque immigrant who co-founded Grupo Modelo in 1925.
+Her father, Pablo Aramburuzabala Ocaranza, served as the Executive Vice President of Grupo Modelo.
+She earned a bachelor's degree in accounting from the Instituto Tecnológico Autónomo de México (ITAM).

 Rise to Success